microsoft/playwright/docs/src/selectors.md

 <button>Visible</button>
 ```

-* This will find the first button, because it is the first one in DOM order.
+* This will find the first button because it is the first element in DOM order.
 Then it will wait for the button to become visible before clicking, or timeout while waiting:

   ```js
   await page.locator('button').click();